root-project/root/README/ReleaseNotes/v618/index.md

   ...
 }
 ```
 Depending on how many elements are iterated, RooFit will be between 10 and 20% faster if the new iterators are used.
 Heavily using old iterators might slow it down by 5 to 10%.
-Iterators in key classes have been updated, such that many workflows in RooFit or 10% faster.
+Iterators in key classes have been updated, such that many workflows in RooFit are 10 - 20% faster.

 #### Legacy iterators
 The (three kinds) of legacy iterators in RooFit are still supported, such that old code will not break, but they are slower than `begin(), end()` and range-based for loops.